Alexisvt/npm-notes/README.md

 That command will basically say **yes** to all the questions

-## How to see all the available script commands in the `package.json` file
+## How to see all available script commands in the `package.json` file

 ```cmd
 npm run